Jobs and Growth – Part Two

 The change from public transport initiatives to road building means people are more dependent on vehicles at a greater cost to the consumer and the environment.
-(Perhaps Joe Hockey will be right after all and poor people won’t be able to afford cars) Other OECD countries have developed public transport that keeps travel costs low by clever development of properties around the transport hubs (school, hospitals, shopping centres, etc).
+(Perhaps Joe Hockey will be right after all, and poor people won’t be able to afford cars) Other OECD countries have developed public transport that keeps travel costs low by the clever development of properties around the transport hubs (school, hospitals, shopping centres, etc.transport).
 The lack of investment in public housing in city CBDs means that disenfranchised people are more remote than ever from employment opportunities, health and education services.
-So no growth in transport or city building infrastructure except for the most expensive transport options for the public.
+So no growth in transport or city building infrastructure except for the most etransportation options for the public.